Real Rider Resource spring rain rot prevention routine for horses

 Spring Rain Rot Prevention Routine for Horses

-Rain rot prevention is not glamorous.
-It is clean brushes, dry coats, smart blanket habits, and a simple skin care routine you repeat before wet weather turns into a bigger barn problem.
+Wet spring weather can set the stage for rain rot.
+Prevention is not glamorous.
+It is clean brushes, dry coats, smart blanket habits, and a simple skin-care routine you repeat before small trouble spots become bigger barn problems.

-To help prevent rain rot in spring, keep your horse from staying damp for long periods, clean and dry grooming tools, avoid sharing brushes during skin flare ups, manage blankets, and support small rub prone areas with a clean, stay put skin care routine.
+Short answer: keep your horse from staying damp for long periods, clean and dry grooming tools, avoid sharing brushes during skin flare-ups, manage blankets, and support small rub-prone areas with a clean, stay-put skin-care routine.

 The prevention routine